 - Built for future regulation and compliance requirements

 Superior and Unbiased Cybersecurity

-As we discussed with George, the NIST CSF represents the collective experience of thousands of information security professionals.
+As we discussed with George, the NIST Cybersecurity Framework is a voluntary approach that represents the collective experience of thousands of information security professionals.
 It is widely recognized as industry best practice and the most comprehensive, in-depth set of controls of any framework.
-Shoring an organization up against cyber attacks is the top priority of any cybersecurity leader or practitioner, and the NIST Cybersecurity Framework is a necessary part of that mission.
+Shoring an organization up against cyber threats is the top priority of any cybersecurity leader or practitioner, and the NIST Cybersecurity Framework is a necessary part of that mission.

 Harnessing that crowd-based wisdom enables you to fill in blind spots you didn’t know you had as well as enables leaders to understand the perspectives of all members in their organization.

 Enable long-term cybersecurity and risk management

 The CSF takes your organization out of the ‘one-off’ audit compliance mindset, and into a more adaptive and responsive posture.
 Continuous compliance is a much stronger strategy in the long run.
 While this can seem daunting, the right tools enable a continuous compliance approach using the CSF with ease.

 Ripple effects across supply chains and vendor lists

 We have seen instances where partners or clients ask an organization: “Where are you on the Framework?”
 The response to this question can be a deal maker or a deal killer.
 Cybersecurity practices and posture is becoming a substantive selling point.
 Using a gold-standard like the CSF fosters trust between your partners and enables faster business growth while staying secure.